 When it comes to calculating gains or losses on asset sales, a few factors come into play: the asset’s holding period, type, and whether it was employed for personal use or in service of a trade or business.

-This post examines the disposition treatment for Section 1231, 1245, and 1250 property used in a trade or business.
+This post examines the disposition treatment (gains and losses) for Section 1231, 1245, and 1250 property used in a trade or business.

 What are Capital Gains and Losses?